Social and Behavioral Sciences

 Concentration in Counseling - Social and Behavioral Sciences

 The Counseling Concentration is available to SBS majors.
-A concentration is simply a way for students to organizing their six required SBS electives at the 300-level or above for the major.
+A concentration is simply a way for students to organize their six required SBS electives at the 300-level or above for the major.

 SBS students in the Counseling Concentration may also take the MHRT/C subtrack; see below for more information.